 Whether Chinese people are people or not depends on whether institutional arrangements and the government’s philosophy is oriented towards people, treats people as people, and based on humanitarian values.

 When people are helpless in front of the reality of social injustice, we often hear the following sentence: “Don’t forget that you’re in China”.
 This highlights the fact that the institutional machine does not treat people humanly.
 In Lei Feng’s famous diary, we find this sentence: “I want to be a screw in the service of the revolution, where the party places me, there I will shine and never rust.”
 A revolutionary slogan during the cultural revolution said: “Revolutionary fighters are like bricks, where they’re needed, there they must go; and they shouldn’t be proud of making up towers, or sad to build a toilet block.”

-公民的行动以人的自由、尊严以及积极进取的主体性为基础，以人的自我启蒙为条件。由此个人才不再是孤独冷漠绝望的个体，而是现代社会中的公民——assume the responsibility of citizens, be responsible for one’s own affairs, and be responsible for public affairs. 公民社会的力量，公民的觉醒与能动性——the courage of the citizens, the ability of the citizens, and the wisdom of the citizens, are its creative forces, and an inexhaustible source of social vitality and social change. 体制改革的动力来自社会而非权力自身：体制内的改革力量是在社会力量的逼迫下产生的；rules of fairness and justice are formed through the interplay of all sorts of forces; civil society is produced by citizens taking part in collective action.
+The action of the citizen is the basis for people’s freedom, dignity, and assertive subjectivity, and a condition for people’s enlightenment.
+And so talented people are no longer lonely and apathetic, but citizens in contemporary society —— assuming the responsibility of citizens, responsible for their own affairs, and responsible for public affairs.
+The strength of civil society, the awakening and strength of the citizens ——the courage of the citizens, the ability of the citizens, and the wisdom of the citizens — are creative forces, and an inexhaustible source of social vitality and social change.
+The strength of reform comes from society, not from power itself: the forces of reform within the system are produced by impulse of the social forces; rules of fairness and justice are formed through the interplay of all sorts of forces; civil society is produced by citizens taking part in collective action.
 Leaving the standstill and restoring social vitality can only begin from the consciousness and actions of the citizens.